How to Make a Snowman: 6 Tips for the Perfect Mr. Frosty

 Flatten each ball

 Jim Sysko, an expert snowman builder who worked on the largest snowman in the world, suggests flattening the top of each snowball before placing the next one on top.
 That way your snowman will have more stability.
+This snowy situation could have been a disaster.

 Get creative with decorations